 It’s also possible for signs of structural failure to appear outside of your home.
-You’ll want to keep an eye out for chimney cracks or foundation settlement, as both indicate there may be something structurally amiss with your foundation or other supports.
+Be sure to look for chimney cracks or foundation settlement, as these warning signs could indicate an issue with your foundation or structural supports.

 Look Over Your Crawl Space

-Your crawl space is a surprisingly sensitive part of your home.
-You’ll need to work to maintain it if you want to keep your house smelling pleasant and relatively free of moisture.
-The longer you leave your crawl space unattended, the more likely it is to start to suffer from exposure to hydrostatic pressure.
-Similarly, your crawl space is a prime incubator for illness-causing molds when it hasn’t been waterproofed.
+Surprisingly, you will find that your crawl space is a very sensitive area of your home.
+It’s important to keep this space maintained properly if you want to keep moisture levels down and keep your home smelling pleasant.
+The longer you leave your crawl space unattended, the more likely it is to suffer from exposure to hydrostatic pressure.
+When waterproofing measures are not taken into consideration, your crawl space is a prime incubator for illness-causing molds or infestations.

 - Standing water or moisture

 If you notice that your utility bills are rising, this could be another indicator of a damp or damaged crawl space.
 The reason being, it’s much more difficult for your HVAC system to control the temperature in your home if it’s constantly contending with the moisture in your crawl space.
 Along with that, the moisture inside can damage your pipes, which may cause you to lose water pressure.